Influenza Statistics

 Summary

-ndicators of influenza like illness in the community remain low.
-The rate of ILI related Healthline calls decreased in the second week of February but have increase over the past two weeks.
-ILI related healthline are currently below the rates seen at the same time in 2023.
+Indicators of influenza-like illness in the community remain low.
+The rate of ILI related Healthline calls has fluctuated over the past weeks and is currently below the rates seen at the same time in 2023.

 -----------